Halloween Havoc (1989): Aftermath

 Ric Flair's feud with Terry Funk ended at Clash of Champions IX when Flair made Funk submit to the figure-four leglock in an "I Quit" match, then Gary Hart's J-Tex corporation began a full-scale feud with Fiair and Sting, but in early December Arn Anderson returned from the WWF and joined Flair, Sting, and Ole Anderson to reform the Four Horsemen.
 Tommy Young's long refereeing career in the NWA ended in November, 1989, during a TV taping of WCW Saturday Night when Tommy Rich knocked Young to the mat and into the ropes during a match, legitimately injuring his neck.

-A second Halloween Havoc was scheduled for the following year, thus establishing Halloween Havoc as an annual PPV for WCW until 2000 (the 1989 and 1990 events were also the only two Halloween Havocs produced by WCW under the NWA as in January 1991, WCW split from the NWA).
+A second Halloween Havoc was scheduled for the following year, thus establishing Halloween Havoc as an annual PPV for WCW until 2000 (the 1989 and 1990 events were also the only two Halloween Havocs produced by WCW under the NWA as by late 1990, WCW / using "the NWA" as its trading name).
 The 2000 event was the final Halloween Havoc produced by WCW, as in March 2001, WCW was acquired by the World Wrestling Federation (WWF); the WWF was renamed WWE in 2002.
 In 2020, after 19 years since the acquisition of WCW, WWE revived Halloween Havoc as an annual event for their developmental brand, NXT.